aws/aws-fpga/sdk/linux_kernel_drivers/edma/README.md

 2. A `read()` from CL portion of the FPGA that is stuck, causing the read() to block forever.

-The EDMA queue have a timeout mechanism for this cases (3 seconds), and automatically triggers tear-down process, and following the same procedure description in “Application process crash” mentioned previously.
+The EDMA queue have a timeout mechanism for this case (3 seconds), and automatically triggers tear-down process, and following the same procedure description in “Application process crash” mentioned previously.

 3. `Fsync()` is stuck on completing all outstanding `write()` transactions.